 The sea is warm too, so it’s a great time of year for swimming and watersports.
 If you’re planning to visit Turks and Caicos in January be aware that peak season runs from December through March, so prices are likely to be higher and the islands will be busier.

 On the plus side, the dry conditions and warm temperatures offer the kind of Caribbean weather that’s perfect for escaping the winter cold.
-If you’re planning a vacation to Turks and Caicos in February, you’ll avoid the crowds if you travel during school time rather than in the UK’s half term holiday, which lasts a week.
+If you’re planning a vacation to Turks and Caicos in February, you’ll avoid the crowds if you travel during school time rather than during the UK’s half-term holiday, which lasts a week.

 Through March, the high season comes to an end and the summer season (which gets hot in the Caribbean) is fast approaching.
 The weather in Turks and Caicos in March is somewhat warmer than in February, but the trade winds work to temper the heat.

 There may be the occasional shower but the rainy season is still a little way off and any rain is likely to be light.
 Since it’s not the height of the peak season, airfares and accommodation are generally cheaper, especially if you avoid traveling during spring break and the Easter holidays.

 Be aware that the UV index is very high at this time of year so be sure to pack plenty of high-factor sun cream.

 Those who visit Turks and Caicos in April will find it quieter than the preceding months, especially after the last of spring break.
 Daily temperatures are still comfortably warm, and humidity is only moderate making sightseeing, hiking, and outdoor activities easier than in the summer.
 Temperatures hover in the 80s, but the trade winds keep things feeling cooler.